 Books, books and more books….

 Books used to be such a big part of my life.
 I don’t remember when and how I stopped reading like I used to.
-But this is year I will be spending more time reading.
-I am aiming for one book a month, plus an audio book on self-development.
+But this is the year I will be spending more time reading.
+I am aiming for one book a month, plus an audiobook on self-development.
+To keep track I’ve joined Goodreads, which I find is excellent!
 There are so many great authors out there I hate to be missing out!
-Any recommendations are always appreciated.

-The past year gave me time to reflect on my daily choices and how this can impact the world around us.
-One conscience change is to support small business especially when it comes to buying gifts.
+The past year gave me time to reflect on my daily choices and how they can impact the world around us.
+One conscience change is to support small businesses especially when it comes to buying gifts.
 Choosing services and goods from social enterprises or businesses that support charities is another step I’ll be taking.
-And most importantly reducing plastic and living in a more sustainable way.
+And most importantly reducing plastic and living in a more sustainably.

-Generally I start of the year with a couple of destinations on my bucket list but not this year.
+Generally, I start the year with a couple of destinations on my bucket list but not this year.
 So I might as well be a tourist right here.
-I’ll be taking timeout to explore places I never been to and do all the touristy things once the weather picks up.
-Hopefully I get some good snapshots to share too!
+I’ll be taking time out to explore places I’ve never been to and do all the touristy things once the weather picks up.
+Hopefully, I’ll get some good snapshots to share too!

 There is nothing like to new year to wipe the slate clean or even make some stubble changes that you have been meaning to do for a while.
 Whatever your goals or intentions are I hope you do well!